SanjeevaRDodlapati/test/numpy.md

 1. a.T
 1. a.argmax() - gives index of max
 1. a.flatten() - copy, changes don't affect original array
-1. a.ravel() = gives a view of original, changes will affect original array
+1. a.ravel() - gives a view of original, changes will affect original array
-1.
+1. np.argsort(a) - returns indexes of sorted array
+2. skkj